griff-p/CARLA_RaceTrack_Control/README.md

 - **Longitudinal Control using PID**
 - **Lateral Control using Stanley Controller**

+- **In progress**
+  - Combined lateral and longitudinal control.
+  - Add camera for more advanced feedback.

 >  Note: The CARLA binaries and map assets are not stored in this repository due to file size limits.

 ---